onnx/onnx-mlir/docs/README.md

 ## Maintenance

 As you add new files in this directory, please add links to them in this file, for easier readability.
+Please use relative links that way it works across forks and branches.
 Thanks.